dawescc/emems/README.md

 ### Requirements

+**emems** is deployed using Docker.

 - Docker &mdash; [Install Help](https://docs.docker.com/engine/install/)
 - Docker Compose (optional) &mdash; [Install Help](https://docs.docker.com/compose/#docker-compose)

 ### Getting Started

-To install emem, you can either build it locally or use the pre-built Docker image.
+To install emems, you can either build it locally or use the pre-built Docker image.

+#### Pre-Built Docker Image
-#### Docker Compose (Recommended)
+##### Docker Compose (Recommended)

 The recommended method of installing is to use docker compose.
 You can use the provided `compose.yaml` file, or add a service on your existing file.

-This will create a container on port 9000 with the name emem.
+This will create a container on port 9000 with the name emems.
 Feel free to modify the local port as needed.

 ```
 services: